lebrice/mup_orion_demo/README.md

-│   └── tune.py                  # Tuning script with Orion's Python API  (runnable from the CLI) ├── trainer_example            # Folder containing a 'trainer' example using HF's Trainer API │   ├── mup_trainer_plugin.py    # "Plugin" for the HF Trainer API for MuP │   ├── orion_trainer_plugin.py  # "Plugin" for the HF Trainer API for Orion │   ├── train.py                 # Training script with HF's Trainer API  (runnable from the CLI) │   ├── tune_orion.py            # Tuning script using Orion's Python API (runnable from the CLI) │   └── tune_trainer.py          # Tuning script using HF's Trainer API   (runnable from the CLI) ├── model.py                   # Model creation functions common to both examples └── utils.py                   # Utility functions common to both examples
+│   └── tune.py                  # Tuning script with Orion's Python API  (runnable from the CLI) ├── trainer_example            # Folder containing a 'trainer' example using HF's Trainer API │   ├── mup_trainer_plugin.py    # "Plugin" for the HF Trainer API for MuP │   ├── hpsearch_plugin.py       # New base class for potential HPO "Plugins" for the HuggingFace Trainer API.
+│   ├── orion_hpsearch_plugin.py # "Plugin" for the HF Trainer API for Orion
+│   ├── train.py                 # Training script with HF's Trainer API  (runnable from the CLI) │   ├── tune_orion.py            # Tuning script using Orion's Python API (runnable from the CLI) │   └── tune_trainer.py          # Tuning script using the proposed HPSearch Plugin API (runnable from the CLI) ├── model.py                   # Model creation functions common to both examples └── utils.py                   # Utility functions common to both examples
 ```